seinecle/linux-security-tutorials/docs/generated-slides/subdir/ssl-en_temp_pdf.md

  certbot certonly

--> in the interactive window, choose "standalone"
+-> in the interactive window, choose "standalone.
+Follow the instructions.

 That's it.
 Certificates get installed at: